ingcloud-fr/cks-labs/cks/INT-Create_ingress_tls_for_apps/SOLUTION.md

   Normal  Sync    16s (x2 over 31s)  nginx-ingress-controller  Scheduled for sync
 ```

 ## 🧪 How to Test

-Ee can see the Ingress Controller :
+We can see the Ingress Controller :

 ```
 $ kubectl get svc ingress-nginx-controller -n ingress-nginx